MasonGroup/MasonVirusV3/README.md

 ## Technical Details

-The virus is built using C# and leverages several Windows API functions, including:
+The virus is built using C++ and leverages several Windows API functions, including:

 - **`GetDesktopWindow`**: Retrieves a handle to the desktop window. 🖥️
 - **`GetWindowDC`**: Retrieves the device context (DC) for the desktop window. 🖱️